 Practicing frequently will help them to be able to apply these skills in real-life situations.
 You can even act out different scenarios and use

 3. Play Physical Activities That Require Attention

-Kids need to pay attention to instructions and use their impulse control to play these games.
+Kids need to pay attention to instructions and use their impulse control to play certain games.
 These games are also great ways to provide kids with proprioceptive input and is great for motor planning.

 4. Play Sorting Games

-Children can be asked to sort different objects by different rules, such as first sorting by color, then mixing them back up and asking them to re-sort by shape.
-This type of sorting game helps improve cognitive flexibility.
+Getting children to sort objects by changing rules, such as first sorting by color, then mixing them back up and asking them to re-sort by shape helps improve cognitive flexibility.

-5. Play Board Games That Require Strategy
+6. Play Board Games That Require Strategy

 Strategic board games give your child a chance to practice making a plan and keeping it in mind for several moves.
 They must also adjust their strategy in response to the other players’ moves.

 Through strategizing, a child’s inhibitory control, flexibility, and working memory need to work together, practicing many executive functions together.